astronomer/docs/astro/cli-release-notes.md

 ### New Command to Update Deployment Environment Variables

-A new `astrocloud deployment variable update` command allows you to more easily update Deployment Environment Variables by typing them directly into your command line or adding them to a `.env` file.
+A new `astrocloud deployment variable update` command allows you to more easily update an existing environment variable by typing a new value directly into your command line or adding the updated variable to a `.env` file.

-This command replaces the `—update` flag that was previously released as part of the `astrocloud deployment variable create` command.
+This command replaces the `—update` flag that was previously released with the `astrocloud deployment variable create` command.
+For more information, see the [Astro CLI Command Reference](cli-reference/astrocloud-deployment-variable-create.md).

 ### Additional Improvements